tig/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine.md

 Set-PSReadLineKeyHandler @parameters
 ```

-You can see many more examples in the file `SamplePSReadLineProfile.ps1`, which
+You can see many more examples in the file [SamplePSReadLineProfile.ps1](https://github.com/PowerShell/PSReadLine/blob/master/PSReadLine/SamplePSReadLineProfile.ps1).
-is installed in the **PSReadLine** module folder.

 Most key bindings use some helper functions for editing the command line.
 Those
 APIs are documented in